-Benefit Description You pay Preventive care, adult High Option Routine screenings, such as: • Total Blood Cholesterol • Colorectal Cancer Screening, including - Fecal occult blood test - Sigmoidoscopy, screening - every five years starting at age 50 - Double contrast barium enema - every five years starting at age 50 Nothing - Colonoscopy screening - every ten years starting at age 50 Routine Prostate Specific Antigen (PSA) test - one annually for men age 40 and older Nothing Routine Pap test Nothing Note: You do not pay a separate copay for Pap test performed during your routine annual physical; see Diagnosis and Treatment Services , above.
-Routine mammogram - covered for women age 35 and older, as follows: Nothing Baseline by the age of 40 From age 40 through 49, one mammogram every one or two years At age 50, one yearly Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC).
-Nothing Not covered: All charges Physical exams and immunizations required for obtaining or continuing employment or insurance, attending schools or camp, or travel. • Examinations, reports or any other services related to requirements or documentation or health status for employment, licenses, insurance, travel, or for educational or sports/recreational purposes.
-Preventive care, children High Option Childhood immunizations recommended by the American Academy of Pediatrics Nothing Well-child care charges for routine examinations, immunizations and care (up to age 22) Nothing • Examinations, such as: Eye exams through age 17 to determine the need for vision correction Preventive care, children - continued on next page
+Benefit Description You pay Preventive care, adult High Option Routine screenings, such as: • Total Blood Cholesterol Nothing Colorectal Cancer Screening, including Fecal occult blood test Sigmoidoscopy, screening - every five years starting at age 50 Double contrast barium enema - every five years starting at age 50 Colonoscopy screening - every ten years starting at age 50 Routine Prostate Specific Antigen (PSA) test - one annually for men age 40 and older Nothing Well Woman - one annually; including, but not limited to: Nothing Routine pap test Human papillomavirus testing for women age 30 and up once every three years Counseling for sexually transmitted infections on an annual basis Counseling and screening for human immune- deficiency virus on an annual basis Contraceptive methods and counseling Screening and counseling for interpersonal and domestic violence Routine mammogram - covered for women age 35 and older, as follows: Nothing • Baseline by the age of 40 • From age 40 through 49, one mammogram every one or two years At age 50, one yearly Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC) Nothing Not covered: All charges Physical exams and immunizations required for obtaining or continuing employment or insurance, attending schools or camp, or travel • Examinations, reports or any other services related to requirements or documentation or health status for employment, licenses, insurance, travel, or for educational or sports/recreational purposes

-Dona Ca Donaid

-Benefit Description You pay

-Preventive care, children (cont.)
-High Option

-Ear exams through age 17 to determine the need for hearing correction Examinations done on the day of immunizations (up to age 22) Nothing

-Maternity care High Option

-Complete maternity (obstetrical) care, such as: Nothing

-Prenatal care -

-• Delivery

-Postnatal care

-Note: Here are some things to keep in mind:

-You do not need to precertify your normal delivery; see below for other circumstances, such as extended stays for you or your baby.
+Benefit Description You pay Preventive care, children High Option Childhood immunizations recommended by the American Academy of Pediatrics Nothing Well-child care charges for routine examinations, immunizations and care (up to age 22) Examinations, such as: Nothing - Eye exams through age 17 to determine the need for vision correction - Ear exams through age 17 to determine the need for hearing correction - Examinations done on the day of immunizations (up to age 22) Maternity care High Option Complete maternity (obstetrical) care, such as: Nothing Prenatal care Screening for gestational diabetes for pregnant women between 24-28 weeks gestation or first prenatal visit for women at high risk. • Delivery Postnatal care Breastfeeding support, supplies and counseling for each birth Nothing Note: Here are some things to keep in mind: You do not need to precertify your normal delivery; see below for other circumstances, such as extended stays for you or your baby.
 You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
 We will extend your inpatient stay if medically necessary.

-• We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self and Family enrollment.
-(Note: Surgical benefits, not maternity benefits, apply to circumcision)
+Surgical benefits, not maternity benefits, apply to circumcision.
 We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.

+Benefit Description You pay

 Family planning High Option

+Contraceptive counseling on an annual basis Nothing

 A range of voluntary family planning services, limited to: Nothing

-Voluntary sterilization (See Surgical procedures Section 5 (b))
+• Voluntary sterilization (See Surgical procedures Section 5 (b))

 Surgically implanted contraceptives

 Injectable contraceptive drugs (such as Depo provera)

 • Intrauterine devices (IUDs)

-• Diaphragms
+Diaphragms

 Medically-indicated genetic testing and counseling per generally accepted medical practice

 Note: We cover oral contraceptives under the prescription drug benefit.

 Not covered: All charges

-- " ' ' '
+Reversal of voluntary sterilization and all associated cost

+• Premarital exams or classes

+T 0 1911

+Infertility services High Option

+Diagnosis and treatment of infertility such as: \$10 per office visit with your PCP